 These words of Jesus remind us that profit as an end goal of life and measured only in dollars and sense is an empty vessel and can result in the poverty of the soul.

 You can't take it with you.
-At the end of life how much money, or as Tolstoy put it, "How much land" does a man need - just enough for a six foot grave.
+At the end of life how much money, or as Tolstoy put it, how much "land" does a man need - just enough for a six foot grave.

-So is profit a vice?
-As a business person who seeks to follow God's ways, am I caught in that dilemma of trying to serve two masters?
+So is profit a virtue or a vice?
+Is a business person who also seeks to follow God's ways caught in that dilemma of trying to serve two masters?